Maggie-Wan/StrokeTextView/README.md

 ## Usage：

- Add add stroke and stroke color in your xml.
+ Add the stroke and stroke color in your xml.

  stroke setting： app:stroke="your stroke(float)"